sourcegraph/sourcegraph-public-snapshot/internal/database/schema.codeintel.md

 **dump_id**: The identifier of the associated dump in the lsif_uploads table (state=completed).

+**dump_root**: Identical to lsif_dumps.root; The working directory of the indexer image relative to the repository root.

 **label**: The label string of the result, e.g. a one-line function signature.
 See protocol/documentation.go:Documentation

 **lang**: The lowercase language name (go, java, etc.) OR, if unknown, the LSIF indexer name